-CWGLA is a group of African-American writers who gather once a month to share stories.
+CWGLA is 501(c)(3) non-profit organization comprised of a group of African-American writers that gathers once a month to share stories.
 Our stories are expressions of "Blackness"; tales of notable family events that have gone undocumented for far too long.
 Our mission is to record family history through the medium of personal narratives.
-The stories are real-life experiences, some funny, some sad, and many deeply personal recollections of incidents of social injustice told as experienced by the writers or by their family members.
+The stories are real-life experiences, some funny, some sad, and many deeply personal recollections of incidents of social injustice as experienced by the writers or by their family members.
 Some writers showcase an investigative flair as they search through obscure documents looking for pieces of family history.
-As a group, we try to fill in the blanks for future generations to help them discover who they are and from where they came by the stories that we leave behind.
+As a group, we try to fill in the blanks for future generations to help them discover who they are and from where they've come by the stories that we leave behind.

 Board of Directors